marknelsonengineer-sp23/sre_lab4_memscan/CONTRIBUTE.md

   - Ensure each `NOLINT` is still relevant and valid
 - Run `make clean` and then `make lint`
 - Run `make clean` and then `make test`
+- Run `make clean` and then `make valgrind`, which may generate some memory test failures, but no valgrind issues
 - Run `make doc` and then `make publish`
 - Scrub GitHub issues
 - Scrub all `@todo`s